ffloyd/flows/docs/result_objects/basic_usage.md

 So, why you need Result Object?
 Why not just return `nil` on failure or raise an error (like in standard library)?
 There are some reasons:

-* raising errors and exceptions isn't very convinient and explicit way to handle errors.
+* raising errors and exceptions isn't very convenient and explicit way to handle errors.
 Moreover it's slow and feels like `goto`.
 But it's still a good way to abort execution when unexpected error happens.
 * returning `nil` does not work when you have to deal with different type of errors or error has some data payload.
 * using specific Result Objects (like `Faraday::Response`) brings inconsistency - you have to learn how to deal with each new type of Result.

-Thats why `Flows` should have Result Object implementation.
+That's why `Flows` should have Result Object implementation.
 If any executable Flows entity will return Result Object with same API - wiring between your app components becomes trivial.
 Also, Result Objects should be fast and lightweight as possible.

 Flows' implementation inspired mainly by [Rust Result Type](https://doc.rust-lang.org/std/result/enum.Result.html) and focused on following features:

 * use idiomatic Ruby: no methods named with first capital letter (`Name(1, 2)`), etc.
-* provide convinient helpers for `case` and `===` (case equality) for matching results and writing routing logic
+* provide convenient helpers for `case` and `===` (case equality) for matching results and writing routing logic
-* provide helpers for convinient creation of Result Objects
+* provide helpers for convenient creation of Result Objects
 * Result Object may be successful (`Ok`) or failure (`Err`)
 * Result Object has an status (some symbol: `:saved`, `:zero_division_error`)
 * status usage is optional.
 Default statuses for successful and failure results are `:success` and `:failure`